lFahadl/global-trade-analytics/README.md

 - `terraform/` - Terraform configuration for GCP infrastructure
 - `update_env.sh` - Script to update environment variables
 - `tests/` - Unit tests for the data pipeline
+- `create_public_bucket.py` - Script to create a public GCS bucket for sharing data

 ## Setup and Usage